Some clients are nervous about using social media for business use

 As far as keeping your private account separate, this is easy.
 The social media management platform is the best way to go about this.
 But it is quite easy to keep things separate anyway.

-For example, with Facebook, if you are a manager of the page, Facebook will ask you whether you want to post as Bob or Robert Widget.
+For example, with Facebook, if you’re a manager of the page, Facebook will ask you whether you want to post as Bob or Robert Widget.
 You can decide which profile.
-With G+, it is even harder to make a mistake, because when you access the company page, your user profile changes automatically.
 With Twitter, you can only get logged into one or the other.

-But again, because you will probably be using the Hootsuite platform, only your professional profiles will be connected.
+But again, because you’ll probably be using the management platform, only your professional profiles will be connected.
 This segmentation will eliminate the potential situation where you accidentally post as yourself.
 Don’t provide your social media management platform with private profiles, and you can’t post to the management platform, simple.

 (By the way, people don’t know who a pages managers are unless they post as themselves and make it clear that they are the admin.
-Also, there is nothing wrong with posting with your private profile; it’s just that this article’s geared towards those who don’t want to).
+Also, there’s nothing wrong with posting with your private profile; it’s just that this article is for those who don’t want to).